 A Milton real estate firm – Falconi Companies – with strong personal ties to the area, purchased the building in 2014 and has started a major renovation of the old theater building and surrounding space.
 To address a well-documented issue of parking in East Milton Square and to further demonstrate their financial commitment to the project, Falconi Companies purchased two adjacent homes behind the building and converted the land to restaurant parking.

-After careful consideration of the history of the building and the unmet needs of the community, a casual Italian restaurant concept is being developed with prominent designer Steve Todisco, who has designed other visually-appealing restaurant spaces, such as Boston’s Davio’s restaurant and Abby Park.
+After careful consideration of the history of the building and the unmet needs of the community, a casual Italian restaurant concept was developed with prominent designer Steve Todisco, who has designed other visually-appealing restaurant spaces, such as Boston’s Davio’s restaurant and Abby Park.
 Steve was able to make great use of the space showcasing the 23-foot ceiling of the former movie theater.
-His design also inspired: a large island bar with access through glass-folding doors, and a 20-person courtyard, a display (“stage”) kitchen, and a large roll down projection screen (for viewing sporting events and live video streaming of restaurant and community events).
-Steve also designed a wine room with wood beams and rustic lighting to support small parties, and has ensured that the Adams Street entry will retain the character of the movie theater while also providing a takeout area for menu items.
+His design also inspired a large island bar with access through glass-folding doors to a beautiful courtyard for outdoor dining, a display “stage” kitchen, and a large movie screen (for viewing sporting events and live video streaming of restaurant and community events).
+Steve also designed a wine room with wood beams and rustic lighting to host small parties, and ensured that the Adams Street entry retains the character of the movie theater while also providing a takeout area for menu items.